madetech/handbook/guides/line-management/probation.md

 ## Finishing probation

-Make a recommendation on behalf of your direct report to the Market Principal.
+Make a recommendation on behalf of your direct report to your 'Head of'.
 This could be by e-mail.

 Highlight feedback from the team about them and a short summary of how they demonstrated meeting or exceeding their role expectations and our core values.

-The Market Principal has the final say on whether to pass or fail probation.
+Your 'Head of' has the final say on whether to pass or fail probation.

 ### Passing probation